bdeffarges/arcite-core/README.md

 Arcite needs a home mapped in the docker container.
 There are some examples of DCOS Json config files.

-To be able to run as a cluster, three instances of Arcite have to be started :
+To be able to run as a cluster, three instances of Arcite have to be started at least:

-- for the rest-api (example in cluster-rest.json): it will enable to serve Rest requests
+- the rest-api (example in cluster-rest.json): it will enable to serve Rest requests
-- for the backend management :manages the cluster worker nodes
+- the backend management :manages the cluster worker nodes
-- for the helper functions : manages the experiments, their dependencies, etc.
+- the helper functions : manages the experiments, their dependencies, etc.

+There example of configuration files for each one for DCOS in /dcos

 The rest end point has to be configured in the Arcite web application